deg/re-frame-firebase/README.md

 #### Set a document (`:firestore/set` effect)

 You should provide a vector of keywords and/or strings representing the path to the document under the `:path` argument.
-Also a clojure map representing the document data under the `:data` argument.
-Aditiona
+Also provide a clojure map representing the document data under the `:data` argument.

 ```clojure
 {:firestore/set :path [:my-collection "my-document"]